 All travel requests must be submitted and approved by the City Manager and/or the Department Director (or designee), a minimum of two (2) weeks prior to the travel date utilizing the City of Bastrop "Travel and Authorization Expense Form" (Travel Authorization Form) specifically provided for that purpose, as required by the Finance Department.
 Failure to provide requisite and timely documentation in accordance with this Section and Section 4 of this Chapter, may result in discipline, including but not limited to forfeiture of travel expenses and a revocation of future travel privileges.
-Department Director's absence, if applicable), will not affect the management or operation of the department.
+Department Directors shall confirm by signature on the Travel Authorization Form that the employee's absence (Department Director's absence, if applicable), will not affect the management or operation of the department.
 Any employee traveling on official City business shall advise their supervisor as to where they can be reached while out of the City.